jalagar/animated-art-engine/README.md

 16. **`'loopGif'`**: `true` if you want to loop the gif, `false` if you don't want to loop it.
 17. **`'useMultiprocessing'`**: `true` if you want to use multi-processing which will speed up step1 and step3.
 You can configure how many processors to use with `processorCount`.
 Use at your own discretion, I would recommend slowly increase `processorCount` and monitor CPU usage, this could crash your computer.
 18. **`'processorCount'`**: Number of processors to use with multi-processing.
 The cap is `multiprocessing.cpu_count()`.
 Use at your own discretion.
+19. **`'useFileNumbering'`**: Use 0.png -> X.png numbering or not.
+If you want to just use the render farm file names, set this to false.

 Update `step2_spritesheet_to_generative_sheet/src/config.js` with your `layerConfigurations`.
 If you want the basic configuration, just edit `layersOrder`, but if you want to take advantage of [nftchef's repo](https://generator.nftchef.dev/), then scroll through the file for some examples and modify `layerConfigurations` accordingly.